The Best Horror Movie-Inspired Sneakers Ever!

 NJ Skate Shop x Nike SB Dunk Low 'Toxic Avenger' (2009)

-Finally, for the last entry of this list, I'm including a tribute to a personal favourite quasi-horror/black comedy/super hero flick.
-In 2009, the crew at the imaginatively named, and New Jersey—based, skate shop NJ Skate Shop looked to one of their state's most famous B-grade film stars for their debut SB colab, producing a show-stopping pair of Dunk Lows inspired by 1984's The Toxic Avenger.
+This release was a tribute to a personal favourite quasi-horror/black comedy/super hero flick.
+In 2009, the crew at the imaginatively named, and New Jersey–based, skate shop NJ Skate Shop looked to one of their state's most famous B-grade film stars for their debut SB colab, producing a show-stopping pair of Dunk Lows inspired by 1984's The Toxic Avenger.
 This tribute to Troma Entertainment's most famous feature film combined a brown and olive leather upper with vibrant fluro pops and a toxic green outsole.
 Hopefully these will make an appearance in the long-delayed fourth Toxic Avenger sequel!